myanmar - prevention

 Peace Journey

-She participated in teaching free educational courses in the community.
-She was initially involved in providing religious training, providing food and shelter, conducting consultations with victims, teaching women crafts, providing preschool teachers’ training, providing student tuition, books and stationery, and helping refugees with food aid and livelihoods.
-In addition, she also provided stationery for the students and offered counselling for the conflict-affected people.
-As pastors play the role of peacemakers, they strive to achieve peace.
-She said that she is ready to participate in advocacy for peace.
+Moreover, she participated in teaching free educational courses in the community.
+She was initially involved in providing religious training, offering food and shelter, conducting consultations with victims, teaching women crafts, offering training to preschool teachers, providing tuition, books, and stationery, and assisting refugees with food aid and livelihood support.
+In addition, she also supplied stationery for the students and offered counselling for the conflict-affected people.
+She asserted that pastors play the role of peacemakers and strive to achieve peace.
+Following their good deeds, she said that she is ready to participate in advocacy for peace.

 Success Stories

-She is providing sewing courses to women every year.
-As a success story, the female trainees could support themselves by opening small businesses based on their acquired skills.
+As she has been providing sewing courses to women every year, there is one success story about female trainees who were able to support themselves by opening small businesses based on the skills they acquired.
 Regarding free education, it is commendable that students who cannot afford to attend school have been offered educational opportunities.
-She believes that women will improve if they overcome perceived weakness as being women and are empowered to accomplish tasks like men.
+She believes that women will improve if they overcome perceived weakness and are empowered to accomplish tasks like men.

 -